hananbeer/PreviewTube/PRIVACY.md

 ## How the Extension Works

-PreviewTube Helper operates entirely locally on your device:
+PreviewTube operates entirely locally on your device:

 1. **Local Operation Only**: The extension runs entirely within your browser and only modifies the display of YouTube pages you visit
 2. **No External Communication**: The extension does not communicate with any external servers or services